qbotxcom/i3MegaProfiles/README.md

 # i3MegaProfiles

-Cura 4 Profiles for the Anycubic I3 Mega
+This should be a collection of Anycubic I3 Mega profiles.